MyAeroCode/sleepSync/readme.md

     console.log(i);

     //
-    // Returns true if "y" is entered.
+    // Return true  : if "y" is entered.
-    // Returns false if anything else is entered. if (waitConfirm("y")) break;
+    // Return false : if anything else is entered. if (waitConfirm("y")) break;

     //
-    // Returns true if "y" is entered.
+    // Return true  : if "y" is entered.
-    // Returns false if "n" is entered.
+    // Return false : if "n" is entered.
-    // Retry if anything esle is entered. if (waitConfirm("y", "n")) break;
+    // Retry : if anything else is entered. if (waitConfirm("y", "n")) break;

     //
     // Wait only 333ms.
+    // Return true  : if "y" is entered.
-    if (waitConfirm("y", undefined, 333)) break;
+    // Return false : if anything else is entered or timeout. if (waitConfirm("y", undefined, 333)) break;

     //